Freemasonry

 A serious commitment kept in proportion

-This section acknowledges the importance of fraternity while keeping it integrated with service, reflection, and the broader shape of life.
+Fraternity is visible here as part of service, reflection, and the broader shape of life.

 How This Page Is Handled